 Senior Community Activity Ideas During COVID-19 Quarantines: Part 3

-Who needs an alley and smelly shoes.
-Bowling, a game which pretty much everyone knows, is a great way to keep people up and active, even when isolated to their rooms.
+Who needs an alley and smelly shoes?
+Bowling is a game that pretty much everyone knows, and it’s a great way to get people up and active, even when they’re isolated in their rooms.
 Cara Dafforn, Thrive Lifestyle Coordinator at American Senior Communities, got creative with a cart and went door to door, treating residents to a game.
 There are also outdoor bowling sets which you could set up in the hall.

 Indoor Ice Cream Truck

 Delivering ice cream to each room is pretty standard, so why not dress it up?
 Grab some markers and cardboard to make your very own indoor ice cream truck!
 Gayla Zieser of Brightview Senior Living also played some iconic ice cream truck music as they made deliveries.

 You can get as creative as the team from Somerford House & Place: build a rocket, fly to safety, and have some space-themed snacks (ie: Moon Pies).
 Or, you can do some other, easier activities.
 Play some footage from the moon landing and have residents share memories.